mattearly/dmpower/README.md

 - Name Generator.
 7732 names from [Kisment's list](http://www.dnd.kismetrose.com/pdfs/KismetsFantasyNames.pdf) with randomized selection.
 Edit the file [data/names.dat](data/names.dat) to add/remove names.
 The code that handles it automatically adjusts based on the number of lines in the file.
 Be sure to keep the newline at the end of the file(otherwise the last name on the list will never be chosen).
 - XP Calculator.
 Total up Challenge Ratings split it with the party.
 This prompts for CR's that the party has overcome and then divides by the number of players.
 Pretty standard calculator stuff.
 - Insult Generator.
 Has clean and dirty mode, use depending on your group's style.
 Defaults to clean.
 Easily adapted to new words by editing the settings file [data/insults-dirty.dat](data/insults-dirty.dat) or [data/insults-clean.dat](data/insults-clean.dat) - just note that if you change the number of words in that file, it must be adjusted in the code as well, you'll find the number of words hardcoded in [src/gen_insult.cpp](src/gen_insult.cpp) (to be improved later to be more adaptable and automatic).
 - Random Encounter CRs.
-Difficulty Generator that accounts for all party member levels and group size, generates and appropriate Challenge Rating even for the oddest of groups.
+Difficulty Generator that accounts for all party member levels and group size, generates an appropriate Challenge Rating even for the oddest of groups.
 Seeded from -2 to +2 representing _Very Easy_, _Easy_, _Normal_, _Hard_, _Very Hard_
 - Charts.
 There always seems to be at least one player interested in using poison.
 Madness can be useful in many cases (causing scenarios, things for the PC's to deal with, etc).
   - Level Up chart
   - Poison Prices chart